seth-so/portfolio/contact.md

 permalink: /contact/
 ---

-Jekyll is a great tool to create static sites, but there’s no backend to send your data to.

-However, you can use free SaaS as a backend for forms, such as [Formspree](https://formspree.io/) to handle form submissions.
-Sleek has a configured form using formspree ready for you.
-All you have to do is change the email in `.config.yml`.

-Check the form below to see it in action!

-### Example Formspree contact form with validation and reCaptcha
+I'm always open to any suggestions for new projects, or questions about your own, or possible collaborations!
+Feel free to reach out and I'll get back to you as soon as possible.
+All inquiries welcome.

-Fill in the form or [email me](mailto:{{site.email}}) to discuss your next project.
+Fill in the form or [email me](mailto:{{site.email}}) to start comms:

+### v v v  Instant Communication Portal  v v v

 {% include form.html %}

 {% include modal.html %}